 One of the many striking pairings of new and old Vietnam

 The digital exhibition document, entitled "Vietnam, Documenting 25 Years of a Changing Country" showcased over 50 photographs that spanned the past two and a half decades.
-Organized thematically, it was aimed at creating a clean and straightforward way for the user to navigate through the body of work, and gain an immediate sense of its breadth and background via concise captions for each image.
+Organized thematically, it was aimed at creating a clean and direct way for the user to navigate through the body of work, and gain an immediate sense of its breadth and background through concise captions for each image.

 Sample pages from Digital Exhibit Book

 The exhibition itself was a huge success.
-The opening was packed, with a large representation of press member; the new US ambassador attended and gave a speech.
+The opening was packed, with a large representation of the press attending.
+The new US ambassador attended and spoke.
 The following day the gallery had more visitors in a single day than at any point in their history.
-And since the opening, the exhibition has been covered on every major TV, radio, newspaper, and magazine in Vietnam.

 Catherine Karnow arriving at the Art Vietnam Gallery Exhibition Opening in Hanoi